mdbridge/click-by-voice/doc/activation_commands.md

 * 's' copies the text contents of the element to the clipboard

 The default operation either clicks or focuses the given element using heuristics to decide which makes more sense.
-If CBV guesses wrong, you can explicity specify `c` or `f` to force clicking or focusing respectively.
+If CbV guesses wrong, you can explicity specify `c` or `f` to force clicking or focusing respectively.